BPatel86/CI-CD-Project-3/README.md

-# CI/CD Deployment with Jenkins, Docker, and Tomcat on AWS
+# CI/CD Deployment with Jenkins, Docker, and Tomcat

 ## 📘 Overview

-This project sets up a simple but effective CI/CD pipeline using **Jenkins**, **Docker**, and **Apache Tomcat** on **AWS EC2** instances.
+This project sets up a simple but effective CI/CD pipeline using **Jenkins**, **Docker**, **Apache Tomcat** and **AWS EC2** instances.
 The goal is to automate the entire software delivery process — from source code commit to application deployment in a Dockerized Tomcat container.

 <img width="468" alt="image" src="https://github.com/user-attachments/assets/1602326a-94fc-4aa4-80ed-b55eca7db634" />